dyweb/hrs/docs/design.md

 * `Member` can possess different positions in different `Team`
 * positions includes *president*, *leader* and *member*
 * `Team` can has one or more than one *leader*

+### Frontend

+`Vue` is used for frontend.

+Before one's login, pages are renderred by blade, and after by `Vue`.

+The `Vue` is totally drived by js, only ajax the backend for data update.